WeblateOrg/weblate/docs/faq.rst

 1. Set up you git repository to tell Weblate whenever there is any change, see :ref:`hooks` for information how to do it.
-2. Set push URL at your :ref:`subproject` in Weblate, this will allow Weblate to push changes to your repository.
+2. Set push URL at your :ref:`resource` in Weblate, this will allow Weblate to push changes to your repository.
 3. Enable push on commit on your :ref:`project` in Weblate, this will make Weblate push changes to your repository whenever they are committed at Weblate.